sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 1. Activate the Galyleo Shell Utility:
 After logging into Expanse, you'll need to launch the galyleo shell utility to run Jupyter Notebook.
 Begin by adding the install location to your PATH environment variable using the following command

 `export PATH="/cm/shared/apps/sdsc/galyleo:${PATH}"`

-After setting the path use the followinf command line to launch Galyleo `launch` :
+After setting the path use the following command line to launch Galyleo:
  `galyleo launch`

 We need to use more command line options to launch Glayleo in the proper environemnt.